Human Be-In: Legacy

 The counterculture that surfaced at the "Human Be-In" encouraged people to "question authority" with regard to civil rights, women's rights, and consumer rights.
 Underground newspapers and radio stations served as its alternative media.

 A Human Be-In was put on in Denver, Colorado in July 1967 by Chet Helms and Barry Fey to harness the energy of the famed San Francisco event that occurred in January and promote their new Family Dog Productions venue, The Family Dog Denver.
-The event attracted 5,000 people and featured performances by the Grateful Dead, Odetta and Captain Beefheart.
+The event attracted 5,000 people and featured performances by Grateful Dead, Odetta and Captain Beefheart.
 Timothy Leary and Ken Kesey were said to have also been in attendance.

-The Be-In later spawned a series of Digital Be-Ins.
+A "Digital Be-In" was produced in San Francisco from 1989 to 2008.